Skip to contents

 orders

-The date codes for fine-grained parsing of dates.
+A list or character vector with the date codes for fine-grained parsing of dates.
 This allows for parsing of mixed dates.
 If a list is supplied, that list will be used for successive tries in parsing.
-Default orders are:
+When this is not provided (orders = NULL), the function will use the following order defined in the guesser:

 list(